FalconNL/mc2obj/README.md

 FAQ
 ---

-__I'm running something other than 64-bit Windows.
+__I'm running Linux/OS X/something other than Windows.
 How do I use your program?__
 Since Haskell code only runs on the platform you created the binary on I need to set up some virtual machines to do this.
-In the meantime, you can install the [Haskell platform](http://hackage.haskell.org/platform) and build the code yourself.
-For now you'll need to install the dependencies manually.
-I'll put the next version on Hackage to automate this.
+In the meantime, you can compile the source yourself.
+See the 'How to compile' section below.

 __How do I run this program/what do I do with these .hs files?__
-If you just want to run the program, make sure you're getting the binary release (click the big Downloads button in the top right of the Github page) isntead of the source code.
+If you just want to run the program, make sure you're getting the binary release (click the big Downloads button in the top right of the Github page) instead of the source code.

+__The exporter crashes with the message 'mc2obj: Codec.Compression.Zlib: incorrect header check'__
+The world was probably run through a tool like MC MapDeleter, which deletes chunks to reduce file size.
+Apparently this can cause the resulting world files to no longer conform to (my understanding of) the file format specs.
+You can solve this by going ingame, waiting until all the chunks in the region you want to export are generated and exporting again.

 __I've found a bug__
 Please check the Known Bugs section below to see if it's in there.